The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Proposition : free energy upper bound

 where $\omega$ is a positive measure of total mass $n_{B}$ supported on $\C \setminus D$.
-As in the upper bound bound on the partition function in Proposition~\ref{prop:Ystep}, the left-hand side of \eqref{e:TBbd-ub} is bounded from above by
+Using the standard technique to replace point particle by a smooth distribution of radius $1/N$, the left-hand side of \eqref{e:TBbd-ub} is bounded above by

-(In particular, note that regularity of the equilibrium measure assumed in that proposition is only required for the lower bound for the partition function.)
-It thus suffices to show that
+(A more sophisticated form of this method will be presented in the proof of Proposition~\ref{prop:Ystep}, where the regularity of the equilibrium measure was used only in the proof of the lower bound of the partition function.)